 Most colleges offer a number of scholarships with varying eligibility requirements.
 Many recipients of merit scholarships are selected on the basis of high school grade point average and SAT/ACT scores.
 Scholarship renewals are usually based on satisfactory academic progress.
 Visit the financial aid website of a college to see what financial assistance is available and how recipients are selected.
 If you are thinking of applying to the following colleges and would like to be considered for an award nomination, please contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS).

 The University of Rochester is accepting nominations for the Bausch & Lomb Honorary Science Award, the Frederick Douglass and Susan B. Anthony Award, the George Eastman Young Leaders Award and the Xerox Award for Innovation and Information Technology.
 One Junior may be nominated for each award.
 Each nominee will have their Rochester application fee waived and will be eligible for consideration for a merit scholarship worth $5,000 a year.
 Scholarship selection is competitive and based upon the overall strength of the student’s application for admission.
-If you would like to be considered for an award, please contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in Guidance by April 18, 2022.
-For specific award information you can visit www.rochester.edu and search High School Awards Program.
-Students selected will qualify for this scholarship should they apply, be accepted and choose to enroll at the University of Rochester.
+If you would like to be considered for an award, please contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in the School Counseling Office by April 17, 2023.
+For specific award information you can visit https://www.rochester.edu/financial-aid/scholarships/ .
+Award winners are not guaranteed admission or a scholarship to Rochester.

-Russell Sage College Student Sage Award will honor outstanding Juniors who are academic and social leaders.
+The Russell Sage College Student Sage Award will honor outstanding Juniors who are academic and social leaders.
 Candidates should have maintained a B or better average, able to balance numerous activities with enthusiasm and leadership, and be actively involved in the community.
-Only two nominations per school.
-Qualifying nominees will receive a scholarship of at least $64,000 over the course of four years to attend Russell Sage College.
-Contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in Guidance by April 18, 2022 if interested in being nominated Students selected will qualify for this scholarship should they apply, be accepted and choose to enroll at Russell Sage College.
+Up to six nominations per school.
+Qualifying nominees will receive a scholarship of at least $16,000 per year to attend Russell Sage College.
+If interested in being nominated, contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in the School Counseling Office by April 17, 2023.
+Award nominees will qualify for this scholarship to Russell Sage College should they apply, be accepted and attend in the fall after graduation.

 The Wells College 21st Century Leadership Award, worth $10,000 per year, recognizes a Junior with a cumulative GPA of 85% in a college preparatory program and demonstrated leadership abilities through school and community activities.
 Please note that as an NCAA Div III college, they are unable to consider athletic participation when selecting candidates for this award.
 Only two nominations per school are allowed.
-Contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in Guidance by March 21, 2022 if interested in being nominated Students selected will qualify for this scholarship should they apply, be accepted and choose to enroll at Wells College.
+If interested in being nominated, please provide a resume to Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in the School Counseling Office by March 24, 2023.
+(April 21, 2023 Wells College deadline.)
+Award nominees will qualify for this scholarship to Wells College should they apply, be accepted and attend in the fall after graduation.

 Scholarships, Contests, Etc.

 The New York State Archives announces its annual Student Research Awards.
 The statewide competition is open to students in grades 4-12.
 Awards consist of a certificate and cash prize.
-Entries must be the result of student research using historical records and must be postmarked no later than July 1, 2022.
+Entries must be the result of student research using historical records and must be postmarked no later than July 1, 2023.
 For guidelines and entry forms visit www.archives.nysed.gov and click “Education”.

 GET INVOLVED!
 MANY SCHOLARSHIPS RECOGNIZE COMMUNITY SERVICE.

 Manhattan College & ACE Mentorship Program is offering a FREE summer engineering awareness program for current 10th and 11th grade minority and women high school students which will include lectures and laboratory experiences related to concepts in science and the various engineering disciplines such as civil, mechanical, chemical, electrical, environmental, and computer engineering.
-Visit https://manhattancollege.formstack.com/forms/summer_engineering_program_registration for more information and to apply to the program.
-Deadline: April 8, 2022.
+Visit https://manhattan.edu/academics/schools-and-departments/school-of-engineering/high-school-programs.php for more information and to apply to the program.
+Deadline: April 24, 2023.
 There is limited space, it is recommended you apply early.
 All programs are subject to change based on funding and Covid.